 - 11. The textual approach emphasizes "the ordinary meaning to be given to the terms of the treaty."
 As recognized by the Inter-American Court, the Vienna Convention "respects the principle of the primacy of the text, that is, the application of objective criteria of interpretation."
 The written text of the American Convention is presumed to capture the authentic expression of the rights and freedoms protected therein.
 The textual approach thus insists upon a strict and detailed analysis of the language, phraseology and structure chosen to articulate a right or freedom. - 12.
 The construction of Article 4(1) is notably distinct.
 The right to life of every "person" is protected "in general, from the moment of conception."
 The American Convention is the only regional human rights instrument that expressly protects the right to life "from the moment of conception."
 Other regional and international instruments are silent as to any temporal limitations on the right to life.
-For example, Article 2 of the European Convention for the Protection of Human Rights and Fundamental Freedoms (the scope of Articles 4(2) and 4(4), the Inter-American Court applied the rules of interpretation set out in the Vienna Convention, which it deemed to state the relevant international law principles applicable to treaty interpretation.
+For example, Article 2 of the European Convention for the Protection of Human Rights and Fundamental Freedoms (the "European Convention") simply guarantees that "[e]veryone's right to life shall be protected by law."